Rebetiko – The Greek Blues – The Music of Life

 Sotiria Bellou

-By the 1960s, the greediness of the recording industry and the temptation of commercialism were endangering the authenticity of rebetiko.
+By the 1960s the greediness of the recording industry and the temptation of commercialism were endangering the authenticity of rebetiko which had a reputation for being non – commercial music.

-The downfall of rebetiko occurred when Manolis Chiotis, who is considered one of the greatest bouzouki soloists of all time, added a fourth string and plugged the bouzouki into an amplifier; ending years of tradition.
+The downfall of rebetiko really occurred though when Manolis Chiotis, considered one of the greatest bouzouki soloists of all time, added a fourth string and plugged the bouzouki into an amplifier ending years of tradition.

 Manolis Chiotis – 1920 – 1970 – considered one of he greatest bouzouki soloists of all time.